asasmith/bsomethingmore/README.md

 # bsomethingmore

--*Design a Logo
+-Design a Logo
- -*Create Author pages
+ -Create Author pages
- -*Find Imagery
+ -Find Imagery
- -*Create content and copy for Home page and Author pages -*Decide how to organize and post publications
+ -Create content and copy for Home page and Author pages -Decide how to organize and post publications

  ## How to Contribute